This feature guides you through how to add Alexa support to your Sonos devices.

 - Open the Sonos app

-- Tap 'More' - the three dots in the bottom corner of the app
+- Tap the Settings in the bottom right corner of the app

 - Click on 'Amazon Alexa'

 - Select the rooms you want to add Amazon Alexa too